rebelsky/csc321-jekyll/_dev/_indices/assignments.md

 permalink: /assignments/
 ---
 # Assignments
-We will have assignments almost every week of the semester, except when you have a take-home exam.
-You will complete assignments outside of class time with your assigned partner(s).
-Generally your assignment group will be the same group you were assigned to in class on the Wednesday the assignment was released.
+We will have assignments almost every day of the semester.
+You can feel free to work on assignments alone or to collaborate on any part of an assignment.
+However, reading journals should be submitted individually.

 <dl>
   {% assign assignments = site.assignments | sort: 'due' %}